Iran's Rouhani hopeful US arms embargo push will fail - France 24

 Iran's envoy to the UN, Majid Takht Ravanchi, said on Wednesday that the US "was forced to retreat" from its draft resolution after being "rebuffed by UNSC members" and had to propose a fresh version.

 "The new draft is similar -- in its NATURE and GOAL -- to the previous.
-Confident that the Council will -- again -- reject this move," he tweeted.
+Confident that the Council will -- again -- reject this move."

-Foreign Minister Mohammad Javad Zarif also accused the US of "using a Security Council mechanism to destroy" the UN.

-The original US text, seen by AFP, effectively called for an indefinite extension of the embargo on Iran and used hawkish rhetoric.
+The original US text, seen by AFP in New York, effectively called for an indefinite extension of the arms embargo on Iran and used hawkish rhetoric.

+"After talks on Monday, both turned down the opportunity to table the compromise text," he told AFP in New York.

+"So now the US has had to do that itself.
+But the goal, which is to move towards snapback, remains the same."

-European allies of the United States -- Britain, Germany and France, who along with Russia and China, are parties to the JCPOA -- have voiced support for extending the conventional arms embargo but their priority is to preserve the nuclear deal.
+European allies of the US -- Britain, Germany and France, who along with Russia and China, are parties to the JCPOA -- have voiced support for extending the conventional arms embargo but their priority is to preserve the nuclear deal.

 Washington has threatened to use a contested argument that it remains a "participant" in the JCPOA -- despite its withdrawal -- and if UN sanctions are not extended, it can force their return if it sees Iran as being in violation of the accord's terms.